Isik-lab/SIdyads_presentation/README.md

 The script calls `write_event_files.m` to save the data in BIDS format.

 ## assign_conditions.py
 This must be run prior to the experiment.
-It can be be called by `python3 assign_conditions.py SID1 where SID is the participant number.
+It can be be called by `python3 assign_conditions.py SID` where SID is the participant number.
 It makes an output data directory with the name of the participant.
 It makes some empty directories that `SIdyads.m` writes into during the experiment.
 Most importantly, it writes `data/SID/runfiles/`.
-Each file is a csv of the videos to be presented on a particular run.
+Each file is a CSV file of the videos to be presented on a particular run.

+The CSV files are grouped into runs of 6.
+Every six runs contains 2 test runs and 4 training runs.
+The two test runs are repeats of one another presenting the 50 videos used to test the coding models.
+Each of the training runs are unique and each present 50 of the training videos for model fitting.